void

 Richard Georg Plaschka,2000

 Szeged is mentioned in a conversation at Tábor railway station.
 A soldier from the Infanterieregiment Nr.
-28 relates how Hungarians there mocked Czech soldiers by holding their hands up to demonstrate how easily the latter gave themselves up.
+28 relates how Hungarians there mocked Czech soldiers by raising their hands to show how easily the latter surrendered.

 Background

 Szeged is a city in southern Hungary, right on the Serbian border.
 It is the third largest city in Hungary and a major centre of education.
-It is located by the river Tisza.
+It is situated by the river Tisza.

-Around 4 February 1915 the replacement battalion of Infanterieregiment Nr.
-28 was transferred from Prague to Szeged, on of the first of many Czech regiments that were moved away from their recruitment districts.
-This was preventive move from k.u.k.
-Kriegsministerium against presumed disloyalty.
-Other regiments were moved later that year and it was the turn of Jaroslav Hašek and his Infanterieregiment Nr.
-91 on 1 June, an event that is described in The Good Soldier Švejk.
+Around 4 February 1915, the replacement battalion of Infanterieregiment Nr.
+28 was transferred from Prague to Szeged, one of the first of many Czech regiments to be moved away from their recruitment districts.
+This was a preventive measure by Kriegsministerium against presumed disloyalty.
+Other regiments were moved later that year, and it was the turn of Jaroslav Hašek and his Infanterieregiment Nr.
+91 on 1 June, an event described in The Good Soldier Švejk.

 The date of the transfer of Infanterieregiment Nr.
-28 gives a certain clue as to the timing of events in the The Good Soldier Švejk - in general to be taken with a pinch of salt due to the novel's many anachronisms. Švejk must according to this logic have been in Tábor after 4 February 1915 because soldiers from IR28 hardly could have set foot in Szeged until then.
-The author himself passed Tábor in mid February 1915, so it is quite possible that he himself could have heard/experienced something similar at the time.
+28 gives a certain clue as to the timing of events in the The Good Soldier Švejk—generally to be taken with a pinch of salt due to the novel's many anachronisms.
+According to this logic, Švejk must have been in Tábor after 4 February 1915, because soldiers from IR28 could hardly have set foot in Szeged before then.
+The author himself passed through Tábor in mid-February 1915, so it is quite possible that he could have heard or experienced something similar at that time.

 Demography